flare-foundation/governance-proposals/FIP/FIP_12.md

 * Introduce the FDC protocol as an evolution and replacement of the State Connector.
 * Add the FDC protocol contracts to the Flare network.
 * Assign part of the network’s yearly inflation to rewarding the FDC protocol to incentivise provider participation.
-* In its initial deployment, the FDC protocol will include support for attestation types required for the FAsset system, as well as EVM Transaction types.
+* In its initial deployment, the FDC protocol will include support for attestation types required for the FAsset system, as well as EVM Transaction type.

 The rewarding structure, minimum participation requirements, and implementation details are described in the next section.
 The FDC protocol is also described in more technical terms in the [whitepaper](https://flare.network/whitepapers/).